emipa606/GrenadesExpanded/README.md

  ![Image](https://i.ibb.co/bWwLv3v/Fireball-Cannon.png)

 Handle with care.
 Watch the video for specific details.
-Raiders won&apos;t wield those.
+Raiders won't wield those.

 **Hidden Gem**
 The Killer Rabbit (New Animal + Incident)

 # Supported Mods

  - RimBees (or) Misc.
-Bees&apos;n&apos;Honey (for hive crafting costs)
+Bees'n'Honey (for hive crafting costs)
  - Grenades Expanded (activates with this load order)

 **Combat Extended**
-I&apos;m not using CE.
+I'm not using CE.
 You can pm me and make a patch.
-I&apos;ll help.
+I'll help.

 # Credits